Skip to main content

 APEX Application Created

-From the three available pages, select 1 - Home.
+From the available pages, select 1 - Home.

 APEX Application pages

-Let's check out the <page> level first.
-In the two fields: File URLs and Function and Global Variable Declaration, the code snippets that we observed under Developer / Embed tab of data visualization workbook (see details and explanaition above) should be copied:
+Let’s first look at the <page> level.
+In the two fields labeled File URLs and Function and Global Variable Declaration, you should paste the code snippets provided under the Developer / Embed tab of the Data Visualization workbook (refer to the explanation above for details):

 Java Script